house3119/project_minesweeper/README.md

 Overall graphic design of the page could be improved quite a bit I feel.
 I probably should have used some kind of framework (Bootstrap) from the start to make things easier.
 I tried to implement it middle way through, but gave up shortly after.
 Still I feel the aesthetics and usability of the page are adequate.
 I quickly found out that playing around with HTML and CSS are not my favourite things.
 I enjoyed much more creating the game logic and solving problems there, rather than perfecting the visual side of things.

 Flask was the obvious choice for the backend framework, because it was introduced during the course.
 Originally I used CS50 library to interact with the database, but later switched to sqlite3 library.
 This was because I wanted to implement the game on cloud server to be able to share the game with my friends and family.
-You should go check it out too at [https://house31.pythonanywhere.com](https://house31.pythonanywhere.com)!

 Finally, I want to thank all of the CS50 crew for an absolutely amazing course!
 It was a lot of work and some problem sets were really tough, but it made it all the more satisfying to finaly solve them.